-I hope the kick off is good enough to arouse the interest about history behind AngularJS!
+I hope the kick-off is good enough to arouse interest in the history behind AngularJS!

-Application testing holds equal importance as to application writing.
-Testing difficulty is dramatically affected by the way the code is structured.
+- Application testing holds equal importance as application writing.
+The testing difficulty is dramatically affected by the way the code is structured.

 Features of Angular JS

-Controller Controllers are the behavior behind the DOM elements.
-AngularJS lets you express the behavior in a clean readable form without the usual boilerplate of updating the DOM, registering callbacks or watching model changes.
+Controllers are the behavior behind the DOM elements.
+AngularJS lets you express the behavior in a clean readable form without the usual boilerplate of updating the DOM, registering callbacks, or watching model changes.

-Server Communication AngularJS provides built-in services on top of XHR as well as various other back-ends using third party libraries.
-Promises further simplify your code by handling asynchronous return of data.
+AngularJS provides built-in services on top of XHR as well as various other back-ends using third-party libraries.
+Promises further simplify your code by handling the asynchronous return of data.

-Directives Directives is a unique and powerful feature available only in Angular.
-Directives lets you invent new HTML syntax, specific to your application.
+Directives is a unique and powerful feature available only in Angular.
+Directives let you invent new HTML syntax, specific to your application.

-Localization An important part of serious apps is localization.
-Angular’s locale aware filters and stemming directives give you building blocks to make your application available in all locales.
+An important part of serious apps is localization.
+Angular’s locale-aware filters and stemming directives give you building blocks to make your application available in all locales.

-Testable AngularJS was designed from ground up to be testable.
+AngularJS was designed from the ground up to be testable.
 It encourages behavior-view separation, comes pre-bundled with mocks, and takes full advantage of dependency injection.
-It also comes with end-to-end scenario runner which eliminates test flakiness by understanding the inner workings of AngularJS.
+It also comes with an end-to-end scenario runner which eliminates test flakiness by understanding the inner workings of AngularJS.

 Now let’s jump on to understand: Why AngularJS?

-Proper MVW Angular implements MVC by asking you to divide your app into components and then Angular manages rest for you along with server as the pipeline that connects them.
-As compared to other frameworks which ask you to divide app into components and at same time requires you to write code to string them up together again.
+Angular implements MVC by asking you to divide your app into components and then Angular manages the rest for you along with the server as the pipeline that connects them.
+As compared to other frameworks which ask you to divide the app into components and at the same time require you to write code to string them up together again.
 As Angular acts as the mediator, developers also won’t feel tempted to write shortcuts between components that break abstractions just to make them fit easier.

-AngularJS bounds all the properties of data model to the associated view, and quietly watches the change to these properties and updates the view automatically when it sense any change in the property.
+AngularJS bounds all the properties of the data model to the associated view and quietly watches the change to these properties and updates the view automatically when it senses any change in the property.
 All the data in scope are feed by controllers according to business logic need.

 Directives are designed to be standalone reusable elements separate from your app.
 In fact, if a particular element becomes adopted by the HTML5 standard, it should be as simple as removing your custom directive, and your app should behave exactly the same without needing to change your app.